olvenmage/twig-components-bundle/README.md

 A lightweight symfony bundle that provides easy ways to implement a modular, component structure into your twig templating.

 # About
-I am a long-time vue developer, but recently I've kinda jumped onto back-end programming instead as my favourite.
-Problem is, I was using twig and I really missed the component structure vue offered, sure you had blocks and all, but those were still lacking and didn't provide as much individuality, more so templates to extend.
+When developping front-end, I found myself quickly using frameworks like Vue and React.
+Recently I've focussed more on back-end programming in Symfony and quickly found myself missing the component structure Vue offered.
+Sure you had blocks and all, buit those were still lacking certain core functionalities that Vue did offer in it's own way.

 So I made this bundle to get that functionality back and I think it works out perfectly.
 And suggestions or feedback is always welcome! olvenmage@live.nl